suxxus/exercise-front-end-app/README.md

 * Heroku (Deploy)

 ## Process
 #### Organizing the project:

-*The work was divided in two phases, first the UI design, and second, the development using React/Redux library to manage data .*
+*The work was divided into two phases, first the UI design, and second the development using React/Redux library to manage data.*

-I needed a user interface that will represent the state data and where changes made by the user may be reflected.
+I needed a user interface that will represent the state data and where changes made ​​by the user may be reflected.

 I'm not a graphic designer, but as we know, a good graphic design is of vital importance for every app, so I did everything possible to create an attractive and usable interface for the user.
-This was part of the exercise, and a very pleasing task.
+This was part of the exercise and a  very pleasing task.

 First need was a logotype for a fictitious brand (‘FUNmetrics’).
 Then I drew several sketches on paper to get the component UI where the user would interact to modify data.
-From this point I defined, the footer for the app, and the other components.
+From this point, I defined the footer for the app and the other components.

 Happy with graphic design, next step was to organize the project.

-The decision was to separate the html markup and styles from logic.
-So it would make sense to split them in two projects.
+The decision was to separate the HTML markup and styles from logic.
+So it would make sense to split them into two projects.
 One for the UI and another one to keep the business logic.

-Really I do not know if this was the best decision, but it helped me to focus first on the behavior of each component separately before bringing them to Redux / React.
-Also, when I was working on the application logic , if I found that something of the user interface was not working properly, it was necessary to change from the application project to the UI project  to modify it, and see if it was working well, isolated from React.
+Really I don’t know if this was the best decision, but it helped me to focus first on the behavior of each component separately before bringing them to Redux / React.
+Also, working on the application logic, if I found that something about the user interface was not working properly, it was necessary to switch from the application project to the UI project to modify it, and see if it was working well, isolated from React.

-#### Two projects for a single result:
-* **Platform-UI:** a catalog of all the subcomponents that the application needs.
+* *Platform-UI*: a catalog of all the subcomponents that the application needs.
-* **Platform-app:** the logic business with Redux, and the views with React.
+* *Platform-app*: the logic business with Redux, and the views with React.

 ## Development:

 ### Data:
-*A shape of the data that the application have to represent.*
+*A shape of the data that the application has to represent.*
 ```
 {
     "user": "jhondoe@mail.com",